- Spinal Anatomy

 - Foraminal stenosis

-Luckily, spinal conditions from the occipital bone to the tailbone can be treated.
-Your physician may suggest options for relief, such as exercise, steroid injections, or prescription and over-the-counter anti-inflammatory medications.
-If these treatments prove ineffective, your physician may also suggest conventional surgery.
-Laser Spine Institute (LSI) provides an alternative to traditional surgery.
-Our award-winning surgeons can help you rediscover a life without pain using minimally-invasive, outpatient procedures.
-Contact LSI today for more details and a free MRI or CT scan review.
+However, spinal conditions from the occipital bone to the tailbone can be treated.
+Your physician may suggest conservative options for relief, such as exercise, steroid injections or prescription and over-the-counter anti-inflammatory medications.
+If these treatments prove ineffective after weeks or months of treatment, surgery can start to become a more likely option.